nusdbsystem/falcon/src/executor/algorithm/vertical/linear_model/README.md

 # Linear model

+Linear models (such as linear regression and logistic regression) output predictions by multiplying the parameters or weights with the input features `X`, plus the constant _bias_ or _intercept_ term.

 ## Logistic Regression

 Here we introduce the logistic regression (LogR) model, a regression algorithm that is used for **classification** (the prediction is a discrete value).